The Gingerbread Man (TV series): Home media releases

-In the United Kingdom, some episodes were released on VHS videocassette in the 1990s by PolyGram Video, 4 Front Video (Pocket Money Video), and distributed by Channel 5.
-PolyGram video released the first five episodes on VHS on 28 April 1995.
+In the United Kingdom, PolyGram Video released at least nine episodes on VHS videocassette in the 1990s: The Gingerbread Man, Volume 1 (1992) compiled the first five episodes, and The Gingerbread Man, Volume 2: Further Adventures (1992) contained episodes six through nine.

 After including a portion of the series on its VHS animation compilation All Together Now (2001), Universal Studios Home Entertainment released the first five episodes on a Region 2 DVD, titled The Gingerbread Man, on 12 April 2004 (distributed by PolyGram Video and Channel 5).
-Abbey Home Media released the first six episodes on DVD on 27 March 2006, and the remaining seven episodes on a second DVD on 26 March 2007.
+Abbey Home Media released the first six episodes on DVD in 2006, and the remaining seven episodes on a second DVD in 2007.